Dro-g/germline_dev_Droophila/README.md

 **stage 4-16**

 1. You open images in ImageJ and run `1_spCH_ver3.ijm`.
 You can see the Ch1 images, the Ch3 images, the Vasa (Ch4) images and the Ch1, 3, 4 merged images.
 2. You see the Ch1, 3, 4 merged images and set a slice which you want to measure.
-Using rectangle selection, you enclose a PGC roughly.
+Using the rectangle selection, you enclose a PGC roughly.
 Please include the whole PGC.
 3. You run `2-1_segmentation_ME_ver1.ijm`, and an ROI of PGC will be created and registered to the ROI manager based on the Max Entropy algorithm.

 _If the created ROI is not sufficient, you can create ROI using the machine learning algorithm (weka).
 See below._